Indian Economy

 • Local level

-The distribution of tax between the Centre and State has been clearly mentioned in the provisions of Indian Constitution.
+The distribution of tax between the Centre and State has been clearly mentioned in the provisions of the Indian Constitution.
 For rationalising it from time to time Finance Commission has been constituted.

 Division of Tax System

-Tax by Central Government
+Tax by the Central Government

 • Custom Duty